TNAGASESHU/single-material-zno-hydrogen-sensor/README.md

-# single-material-zno-hydrogen-sensor
+# single-material-thin-film-sensor technology
-Design and development of a single-material ZnO thin-film sensor technology
+Design and development of a single-material thin-film sensor technology